SeaEval/SeaEval/README.md

 ```
 @article{SeaEval2023,
   title={SeaEval for Multilingual Foundation Models: From Cross-Lingual Alignment to Cultural Reasoning},
-  author={Wang, Bin and Liu, Zhengyuan and Huang, Xin and Jiao, Fangkai and Ding, Yang and Aw, Ai Ti and Chen, Nancy F},
+  author={Wang, Bin and Liu, Zhengyuan and Huang, Xin and Jiao, Fangkai and Ding, Yang and Aw, Ai Ti and Chen, Nancy F.},
   journal={arXiv preprint arXiv:2309.04766},
   year={2023}
 }